hellofloat/confeeg/README.md

 You can control the order that configuration data is loaded, with later-loaded configuration data overriding earlier data.

-When loading from environment variables, Configur will use underscores to denote hierarchy, eg:
+When loading from environment variables, Confeeg will use underscores to denote hierarchy, eg:

 ```
 CONFIG_FOO_BAR_BAZ="yak"